00004707/Unreal/source/Editor/Actor Actions/Snapping.rst

 .. figure:: Snapping/images/53.webp
     :align: center

-Simply snaps actor to the floor (actor with collision under the selected actor).
+Snaps actor to the floor (actor with collision under the selected actor).
 Actor collision will be used.

 | Keyboard shortcut :kbd:`END`